EpsilonSolutions/netscaler-command-reference/docs/subscriber/subscriber-sessions/subscriber-sessions.md

 Subscriber Session flags.

 <b>TTL</b>
+Subscriber Session revalidation Timeout remaining.
+This TTL gets refreshed when a radius or CCA or RAR message is received for this subscriber session.
-Subscriber Session Activity Timeout remaining.
-Netscaler will send a CCR-U after ttl expires.
+Netscaler will send a CCR-U after revalidation timer expires.
 If subscriber sessions is a negative session, then Netscaler will send a CCR-I after TTL expires.
 Negative Sessions are sessions which have not been resolved by PCRF and instead of polling PCRF continously, Netscaler has installed a negative session.
 If default subscriber is configued, then Negative Sessions inherits default subscriber profile.

+<b>idleTTL</b>
+Subscriber Session Activity Timeout remaining.
+Netscaler will take an idleAction after ttl expires. idleaction could be -->
+1. ccrTerminate: (default) send CCR-T to inform PCRF about session termination and delete the session.
+2. delete: Just delete the subscriber session without informing PCRF.
+3. ccrUpdate: Do not delete the session and instead send a CCR-U to PCRF requesting for an updated session.
+      But if this is a negative session and idleaction is ccrUpdate then NS won't take any action.
+Also on negative sessions ccrTerminate translates to delete.

 <b>avpdisplaybuffer</b>
 Subscriber Attributes Display.